Cardiospermum grandiflorum: Similar species

-Cardiospermum grandiflorum is a large growing, semi-woody perennial, whereas Cardiospermum halicacabum is smaller in size, less woodier and usually an annual.
+Cardiospermum grandiflorum is a large growing, semi-woody perennial, whereas Cardiospermum halicacabum is smaller in size, less woody and usually an annual.
 C. grandiflorum has larger fruit than the more compact fruit of C. halicacabum.
-A kidney shaped hilum exists on C. halicacabum seeds and a round hilum on C. grandiflorum seeds.
+A kidney-shaped hilum exists on C. halicacabum seeds and a round hilum on C. grandiflorum seeds.
 Furthermore, the leaves and stems of C. grandiflorum have small reddish hairs that are lacking in C. halicacabum, which additionally has smaller flowers than those of C. grandiflorum.

 Invasive species

 Planted as an ornamental, it has been introduced to all continents except Antarctica, and is a dangerous invasive in places.
 The species has been added to the list of invasive alien species of Union Concern since 2019.
 This means that the plant cannot be imported or sold anywhere in the European Union.

 It is also a significant environmental weed in eastern New South Wales and south-eastern Queensland, where it is listed as a priority environmental weed in four Natural Resource Management Regions. also on the New Zealand NPPA list of banned plants.